 A character vector of styled numbers

-If 2 sig figs are input, the number is rounded to 2 decimal places
+If 2 significant figures are requested, the number is rounded to no more than 2 decimal places.

 abs(x) >= 1 & abs(x) < 10,